brownag/py-soildb/README.md

 You may have noticed that we need to `await` the query execution result.

 All soildb functions are async.
-Here’s how to run them in different environments like Jupyter notebooks, VSCode, or regular Python scripts.
+Here's how to run them in different environments like Jupyter notebooks, VSCode, or regular Python scripts.

 ### Basic Async Execution